-- Wash the plastic tubing once or twice a week with soap and water, and then rinse very well.
+- Wash the plastic tubing once or twice a week with soap and water, and rinse it well.

 - Replace your cannula every 2 to 4 weeks.

-- If you get a cold, change the cannula when your cold is over.
+- If you get a cold or the flu, change the cannula when you're all better.

 - Replace your mask every 2 to 4 weeks.

-- If you get a cold, change the mask when your cold is over.
+- If you get a cold or the flu, change the mask when you're all better.

 Tell your local fire department, electric company, and telephone company that you use oxygen in your home.